paper waste collection

 • Front-End Loaders

-Larger capacity units for warehouses, printers, and distribution sites producing bulk paper.
+Better for warehouses, printers, and distribution sites producing larger volumes of loose paper.

 • Balers

-Compress paper into dense bales to save space, reduce collections, and maximise rebate value.
+Compress paper into dense bales to save space, make weighing easier, and often improve rebate value.

 cardboard waste